CSCfi/machine-learning-scripts/courses/yandex2017/README.md

 `--reservation` gives access to the nodes reserved for this course (`XXX` should be either `wed`, `thu` or `fri`; it is also possible to use the unreserved nodes, by removing the `--reservation` option).
+If you run out of memory, you can increase memory reservation like this:
+`--mem-per-cpu=2G`.

     srun -n 1 -p gpu --gres=gpu:1 -t 00:30:00 --reservation=dnn_XXX --pty $SHELL
     hostname  # you need this information later